Purpose of this Manual

 Welcome to the field experience component of Walden University’s Doctor of Nursing Practice (DNP) program.
 This manual describes the structure and timing of the classroom-based and practicum experiences, and the policies students must follow to be successful.
 For more information about the nursing programs, students should refer to the Walden University College Catalog and Walden University Student Handbook.

 This manual is intended to provide DNP students with the information they need related to practicum policies and procedures and the DNP Project.
-This manual also is intended to serve as a reference for practicum preceptors and others involved in DNP practica and the DNP Project.
+This manual also is intended to serve as a reference for practicum preceptors and others involved in DNP practicum and the DNP Project.

 This manual refers to the Walden University Catalog and the Walden University Student Handbook for specific information on university policies and courses.